digitalocean/container-blueprints/DOKS-wordpress/README.md

 wordpres
 ```

-Finnally, we need to setup the trusted sources for the MySQL, steps to follow:
+Finally, you need to setup the trusted sources for your MySQL database:

  1. First extract the Kubernetes cluster ID: